MahmoudBakr23/Frontend-Rates-Task/README.md

 To start the live server
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-Please make sure to start the live [backend server](https://github.com/MahmoudBakr23/Rates-Task-Rails-API) as well
+Please make sure to start the live [backend server](https://github.com/MahmoudBakr23/Rates-Task-Rails-API) as well!